dillhicks/den_env_monitor/README.md

 # Den Dashboard

-A real-time environmental monitoring dashboard for tracking air quality and environmental conditions.
-The dashboard displays particulate matter (PM1.0, PM2.5, PM10), VOC index, temperature, and humidity readings.
+A real-time environmental monitoring system combining ESP32-based sensors with a web dashboard for tracking air quality and environmental conditions.
+The system collects data from strategically placed sensors and displays particulate matter (PM1.0, PM2.5, PM10), VOC index, temperature, and humidity readings in an intuitive interface.

-## Features

-- Real-time environmental data visualization
-- Historical data tracking with adjustable timeframes
-- EPA air quality standards compliance monitoring
-- Secure authentication system
-- Responsive design for desktop and mobile viewing

 ## Screenshot